 This section of the User Manual introduces the HubNet system and includes instructions to set up and run a HubNet activity.

 HubNet is a technology that lets you use NetLogo to run participatory simulations in the classroom.
-In a participatory simulation, a whole class takes part in enacting the behavior of a system as each student controls a part of the system by using an individual device, such as a networked computer or TI-83+ calculator.
+In a participatory simulation, a whole class takes part in enacting the behavior of a system as each student controls a part of the system by using an individual device, such as a networked computer or Texas Instruments graphing calculator.

 For example, in the Gridlock simulation, each student controls a traffic light in a simulated city.
 The class as a whole tries to make traffic flow efficiently through the city.
 As the simulation runs, data is collected which can afterwards be analyzed on a computer or calculator.